dotnet/AspNetCore.Docs/aspnet/web-forms/overview/deployment/visual-studio-web-deployment/deploying-to-iis.md

 ## Overview

-This tutorial shows how to deploy an ASP.NET web application to IIS on the local computer.
+In this tutorial, you'll deploy an ASP.NET web application to Internet Information Server (IIS)  on your local computer.

-When you develop an application, you generally test by running it in Visual Studio.
-By default, web application projects in Visual Studio 2012 use IIS Express as the development web server.
-IIS Express behaves more like full IIS than the Visual Studio Development Server (also known as Cassini), which Visual Studio 2010 uses by default.
+Generally, When you develop an application, you run it and test it in Visual Studio.
+By default, web application projects in Visual Studio 2017 use IIS Express as the development web server.
+IIS Express behaves more like full IIS than the Visual Studio Development Server (also known as Cassini), which Visual Studio 2017 uses by default.
 But neither development web server works exactly like IIS.
 As a result, it's possible that an application will run correctly when you test it in Visual Studio, but fail when it's deployed to IIS.

 You can test your application more reliably in these ways:

-1. Deploy the application to IIS on your development computer by using the same process that you'll use later to deploy it to your production environment.
+1. Deploy the application to IIS on your development computer using the same process that you'll use later to deploy it to your production environment.
 You can configure Visual Studio to use IIS when you run a web project, but doing that would not test your deployment process.
 This method validates your deployment process in addition to validating that your application will run correctly under IIS.

-2. Deploy the application to a test environment that is nearly identical to your production environment.
+2. Deploy the application to a test environment almot identical to your production environment.
 Since the production environment for these tutorials is Web Apps in Azure App Service, the ideal test environment is an additional web app created in Azure App Service.
 You would use this second web app only for testing, but it would be set up the same way as the production web app.

 Option 2 is the most reliable way to test, and if you do that, you don't necessarily have to do option 1.
 However, if you are deploying to a third-party hosting provider option 2 might not be feasible or might be expensive, so this tutorial series shows both methods.
 Guidance for option 2 is provided in the [Deploying to the Production Environment](deploying-to-production.md) tutorial.